rahuman23/SG-Nutanix101/peer/peer.rst

 - The latest Peer prerequisities for Nutanix Files can be found `here <https://kb.peersoftware.com/tb/nutanix-files-prerequisites>`_.

-- An in-dept Peer/Nutanix battlecard can be found `here <https://gpnportal.peersoftware.com/engage/peer-nutanix-battle-card-for-nutanix-files-afs/?sales_rep=aVFZUU9VZDVvbWZFNGhCTDBmM2lMZz09>`_.
+- An in-depth Peer/Nutanix battlecard can be found `here <https://gpnportal.peersoftware.com/engage/peer-nutanix-battle-card-for-nutanix-files-afs/?sales_rep=aVFZUU9VZDVvbWZFNGhCTDBmM2lMZz09>`_.

 - NFR licenses are available for lab environments.
 Reach out via the #_peer_software_ext Slack channel to request one.